Average Customer Review:

-When Dyson first introduced the Air Multiplier fans back in 2010, it claimed that their bladeless design produced a quieter and steadier flow of air, with none of the "buffeting" associated with a traditional fan.
+When Dyson first introduced the Air Multiplier fans back in 2010, it claimed that the bladeless design produced a quieter and steadier flow of air, with none of the "buffeting" associated with a traditional fan.
 Reviews we read at the time called this claim into question, indicating that the Dyson fans' breeze felt no smoother than a traditional fan's, and their motors were actually noisier for the amount of air they put out.

-We found hundreds of reviews for the Dyson AM07 on retail sites like Amazon.com and Walmart.com, and the majority of them say that this fan is indeed remarkably quiet.
-Users also love the Dyson's bladeless design and convenience features, such as oscillation, ten speed settings, a 9-hour sleep timer, a remote control that attaches magnetically to the fan housing, and a 2-year warranty.
+We found hundreds of reviews for the Dyson AM07 on retail sites like Amazon and Best Buy, and the majority of them say that this fan is indeed remarkably quiet.
+Users also love the Dyson's easy-to-clean bladeless design and convenience features, such as oscillation, ten speed settings, a 9-hour sleep timer, a remote control that attaches magnetically to the fan housing, and a 2-year warranty.

-We found many more positive user reviews for the Lasko 2551 42″ Wind Curve with Fresh Air Ionizer (Est. $65).
-This fan receives thousands of reviews on Amazon.com, Walmart.com, and HomeDepot.com, all with overall ratings between 4.3 and 4.6 stars.
-(We found equally good reviews for the Lasko 2554, which is the same fan with a faux-wood front panel instead of solid silver.)
-Users say this fan is quiet and delivers good air output with low power use.
+When it comes to the Lasko 2554 42-Inch Wind Curve with Fresh Air Ionizer (Est. $70).
+This fan receives thousands of reviews on Amazon, Walmart, Home Depot, and other sites, with overall ratings ranging from 4.2 to 4.5 stars.
+Users say this fan is quiet and easy to assemble, with good air output.
 They also like its features, including oscillation, a remote control, and a built-in carrying handle.
-Some users like the air ionizer, which is supposed to help filter dust from the air, but others say it doesn't appear to do anything except light up an over-bright LED.
+Some users like the air ionizer option, which is supposed to help filter dust from the air, but others say it doesn't appear to do anything except light up an over-bright LED.